mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

    * - **C++ compiler**
      - Most Linux distributions provide the [GNU Compiler Collection](https://gcc.gnu.org/) (GCC), which includes a C++ compiler, as part of their software repositories.
 If this is the case, it can be installed via the distribution's package manager.
    * - **GoogleTest**
-     - The [GoogleTest](https://github.com/google/googletest) framework must optionally be available in order to compile the project with {ref}`testingsupport` enabled.
+     - The [GoogleTest](https://github.com/google/googletest) framework must optionally be available in order to compile the project with {ref}`testing-support` enabled.
 It should be possible to install it via the package manager of your Linux distribution.
    * - **OpenMP**
-     - [OpenMP](https://en.wikipedia.org/wiki/OpenMP), which is optionally required for {ref}`multithreadingsupport`, should be installable via your Linux distribution's package manager.
+     - [OpenMP](https://en.wikipedia.org/wiki/OpenMP), which is optionally required for {ref}`multi-threading-support`, should be installable via your Linux distribution's package manager.
    * - **OpenCL**
-     - If the project should be compiled with {ref}`gpusupport`, [OpenCL](https://www.khronos.org/opencl/) must be available.
+     - If the project should be compiled with {ref}`gpu-support`, [OpenCL](https://www.khronos.org/opencl/) must be available.
 On Linux, it should be installable via your distribution's package manager.
    ```
 ````